aniftyco-archive/next-saas/README.md

 **NOTICE:** This was a failed experiment, unfortunately Next.js internals change so much that the possibility of this package being viable is too low.
 It breaks really easily.
 I apologize to those who were interested in it.

+Successor is a boilerplate version instead of package version.
+Go follow/star it here: https://github.com/aniftyco/next-saas-starter

 ## Getting Started

 - Clone the repo locally